mackron/vkbind/README.md

 vkbBindAPI(&api);
 ```

 Examples
 ========
 You can find some general Vulkan examples in the "examples" folder.
-Unlike many other examples out there, these ones
-are flat, all self contained in a single code file, and easy to read.
-Note that shaders have been pre-compiled by
-glslangValidator (GLSL to SPIR-V compiler).
-You can see the relevant shaders in the "examples/shaders" folder.
+The first example, 01_Fundamentals, is completely
+flat and self contained in a single code file.
+This is unlike most of the other popular example projects out there which
+are full of abstractions which make things too hard to follow.
+It covers most (all?) of the fundamentals any real Vulkan
+program is going to need, and tries to explain how things like vertex layouts and descriptor sets interact with shaders
+which I think is something other examples seem to overlook.

+For practicality, future examples will not be entirely flat, but should still be significantly better than other
+popular examples out there in terms of readability.

+Note that shaders are pre-compiled with glslangValidator (GLSL to SPIR-V compiler) and embedded into a source file for
+each example.
+This is just to avoid the need to worry about file IO for shaders and to focus on Vulkan itself.

 License
 =======